 ReviewTrackers CEO Chris Campbell sums it up perfectly: “Star ratings matter because they serve as a useful and convenient source of information when consumers are researching a local business they’re not familiar with.”

 Review diversity expands your social and digital footprint

 Yelp and TripAdvisor aren’t the only community-based sites laced with reviews.
-Social apps and platforms like Facebook, Google+, and Foursquare let users share their opinions of local businesses, too.
+Social apps and platforms like Facebook, Google My Business, and Foursquare let users share their opinions of local businesses, too.
 Depending on your industry or vertical, there will be other social networks and digital properties where you can plant your flag and join the conversation: OpenTable and Zagat for restaurants, say, or Cars.com and DealerRater for automotive businesses.